 Front and mid tine tillers are light duty machines.
 They are usually smaller, with some models weighing as little as 100lbs.
 They are best suited for pre-worked soil as they are designed primarily for loosening prepared soil before planting.
-They are also often used for weed control, and the narrower tillers are great for weeding between garden rows.
+With the narrow design fitting well between garden rows, they are also often used for weed control.
 Front and mid tine tillers share many of the same qualities, with mid tine tillers boasting a bit more maneuverability.

 Heavy duty rear tine tillers are larger, hardier machines.
 They are aggressive enough to cut through sod and till up hard unworked ground, while still being able to perform many of the same tasks as their smaller counterparts.
 The weight of these larger machines also provides an advantage, with some models weighing in at over 500lbs.
 They are less likely to skip and bounce in rocky or tough conditions.
 This creates a smoother tilling experience and decreases wear on the operator.
 Rear tine tillers are some of the only tillers on the market featuring all-hydraulic systems, making them an excellent choice for heavy and repeated use.

 Drive types are an important factor to consider when browsing tillers.
 You will encounter mechanical drive and hydraulic drive tillers on the market.